markstringer-dti/markstringer-dti.github.io/dti.md

 And that's when the anger will come in.
 Why are you being so negative?
 Why didn't you tell me about this before?
 "I thought I'd hired professional people who knew what they were doing.
 Clearly if this is going to take twice as long as I want it to you can't possibly know what you're doing."

 There might also at this point be an attempt to change the way that you count things so that things look better than they are.
 It's quite important to resist this.
 How do I know?
-Because I've failed to resist it and seen the consequences.
+Because I've failed to resist it and then I've seen what happens when you don't.

 It was a long time after my first attempt at this manoeuvre that I read "Never Split the Difference," by Chris Voss.